cap-js/docs/java/cds-data.md

 } // [!code focus]
 ```

-In CAP Java, vector embeddings are represented by the `CdsVector` type, which allows a unified handling of different vector representations such as `float[]` or in `String` format:
+In CAP Java, vector embeddings are represented by the `CdsVector` type, which allows a unified handling of different vector representations such as `float[]` and `String`:

 ```Java
 // Vector embedding of text, e.g. from SAP GenAI Hub or via LangChain4j